-In early 2018, CEO and founder Karl J Venescar assembled a team of competent, caring and compassionate 'veterans' in the field of Health and Human services with one goal in mind: to create opportunities for all and independence in life regardless of diagnosed challenges.
-In a short period, Aspire Supports established itself as an agency that consistently goes beyond the "deliverables", one that shows that it is truly Committed to Community.
+Inspired by a new system approach that perfectly coincided with Aspire Support Coordination's vision, in late 2018, CEO and founder Karl J Venescar assembled a team of competent, caring and compassionate 'veterans' in the field of Health and Human Services with one goal in mind: to create opportunities for all and independence in life regardless of diagnosed challenges.
+In a relatively short period, the company established itself as a direct support agency: Aspire Supports; one that consistently goes beyond the "deliverables", one that establishes that it is truly Committed to Community.
 Committed to You.

-With great success in Essex, Middlesex, Morris, Ocean and Union counties as a Support Coordination Agency -- as measured by the satisfaction of its participants and their families -- Aspire Supports moved to Sussex, Bergen, Passaic, Hudson, Hunterdon, Warren, Somerset, Monmouth, Mercer, Burlington, and Gloucester counties to deliver community-based direct support services such as Community Inclusion, Individual Supports, Community Based Supports, Respite and Transportation.
-Our participants’ enjoy a vast array of experiences at home and in their communities, including prominent jobs in the communities, membership into diverse religious and community organizations.
-Aspire Supports’ most successful attribute has been its focus on not simply connecting individuals with needed services, but helping them make into reality dreams and aspiration they and their family members once thought unattainable.
+With great success in Sussex, Warren and Somerset counties -- as measured by the satisfaction of its participants and their families -- Aspire Supports moved to Bergen, Passaic, Hudson, Hunterdon, Monmouth, Mercer, Burlington, and Gloucester counties to deliver community-based direct support services such as Community Inclusion, Individual Supports, Community Based Supports, Respite and Transportation.
+Our participants’ enjoy a vast array of experiences at home and in their communities, including prominent and competitive local jobs and membership into diverse religious and community organizations.
+Aspire Supports’ most successful attribute has been its focus on not simply connecting participants with needed services, but more importantly helping them make into reality dreams and aspiration they and their family members once thought unattainable.

 Over the years, Aspire Supports has worked jointly with residential provider agencies such as Capital Care, the Arc of New Jersey, Midland Adult Services, Catholic Charities, Abilities Inc., Spectrum Care Management and Counseling and The Sussex County YMCA, just to name a few, to jointly deliver a continuum of care and services that best meet the needs of the participants entrusted to us.